TartanLlama/tartanllama.github.io/_drafts/initialization-is-bonkers.md

 **In C++, you can give your program undefined behaviour by changing the point at which you tell the compiler to generate something it was probably going to generate for you anyway.**

 -------------------------

+#### Appendix: Standards quotes

+All quotes from N4140 (essentially C++14).

+> Explicitly-defaulted functions and implicitly-declared functions are collectively called defaulted functions, and the implementation shall provide implicit definitions for them (12.1 12.4, 12.8), which might mean defining them as deleted. **A function is user-provided if it is user-declared and not explicitly defaulted or deleted on its first declaration.** A user-provided explicitly-defaulted function (i.e., explicitly defaulted after its first declaration) is defined at the point where it is explicitly defaulted; if such a function is implicitly defined as deleted, the program is ill-formed.
+{:.standards para="[dcl.fct.def.default]/5"}

+> To *zero-initialize* an object or reference of type `T` means:
+>
+> - if `T` is a scalar type (3.9), the object is initialized to the value obtained by converting the integer literal 0 (zero) to T
+> - if `T` is a (possibly cv-qualified) non-union class type, each non-static data member and each base-class subobject is zero-initialized and padding is initialized to zero bits;
+> - if `T` is a (possibly cv-qualified) union type, the object's first non-static named data member is zero-initialized and padding is initialized to zero bits;
+> - if `T` is an array type, each element is zero-initialized;
+> - if `T` is a reference type, no initialization is performed.
+>
+> To *default-initialize* an object of type `T` means:
+>
+> - if `T` is a (possibly cv-qualified) class type (Clause 9), the default constructor (12.1) for `T` is called (and the initialization is ill-formed if `T` has no default constructor or overload resolution (13.3) results in an ambiguity or in a function that is deleted or inaccessible from the context of the initialization);
+> - if `T` is an array type, each element is default-initialized;
+> - otherwise, no initialization is performed.
+>If a program calls for the default initialization of an object of a const-qualified type `T`, `T` shall be a class type with a user-provided default constructor.
+>
+> To *value-initialize* an object of type `T` means:
+>
+> - if `T` is a (possibly cv-qualified) class type (Clause 9) with either no default constructor (12.1) or a default constructor that is user-provided or deleted, then the object is default-initialized;
+> - if `T` is a (possibly cv-qualified) class type without a user-provided or deleted default constructor, then the object is zero-initialized and the semantic constraints for default-initialization are checked, and if `T` has a non-trivial default constructor, the object is default-initialized;
+> - if `T` is an array type, then each element is value-initialized;
+> - otherwise, the object is zero-initialized.
+{:.standards para="[dcl.init]/6-8"}

+> Variables with static storage duration (3.7.1) or thread storage duration (3.7.2) shall be zero-initialized (8.5) before any other initialization takes place. [...]
+{:.standards para="[basic.start.init]/2"}